 Student involvement, training, and development

-The training of Antioch’s clinical psychology PsyD. students remains at the center of CROPP’s mission.
-Students, working under the supervision of Dr. Fauth, help conduct all CROPP projects.
-CROPP represents a unique opportunity for student skill development and personal growth.
-Students who are involved in CROPP often:
+The training of Antioch’s clinical psychology PsyD students remains at the center of BHI’s mission.
+Students, working under the supervision of Dr. Fauth, help conduct all BHI projects.
+BHI represents a unique opportunity for student skill development and personal growth.
+Students who are involved in BHI often:

 - Gain invaluable experience while embodying the local clinical-scientist ideal